owenBeresford/extra-panda/README.md

 - footWidget        ~ template to layout the links in the footer,
 - keyWordsWidget    ~ some pages list keywords, this is added to support recruiters,
 - accordionWidget   ~ not used often, a CSS wrapper for DETAILS/ SUMMARY
-- logWidget         ~ a widget for holding on screen messages like a console.
+- logWidget         ~ A widget for holding on screen messages like a console.
 This approach is good for phones
-- popOverWidget     ~ a display popup that overlays the rest of the page, includes X to close.
+- popOverWidget     ~ A display popup that overlays the rest of the page, includes X-to-close.
 Used to make pages seem less long on first glance.
-- linksWidget       ~ the CSS for the default menu on the top right of desktop mode
+- linksWidget       ~ Te CSS for the default menu on the top right of desktop mode
 - headingsWidget    ~ the menu of internal headings in the current article
 - mastodonWidget    ~ a feature with a DIALOG for choosing which [https://joinmastodon.org/servers Mastodon] server to send a SM link to.
+- articleHeader     ~ CSS component to build the document headers
+- SMshareWidget     ~ A container/ list for all the external links and the article meta data,
+- metaWidget        ~ A larger container for all the external links and the article meta data, contains previous element
+- adjacentWidget    ~ CSS container for the related content same-site links, appears at the end of the article.
+Mostly big-screen only
+- mobilePopupWidget ~ for mobile only ~ the above SM links, but optimised for mobile,

-- broswerTest       ~ articles that includes technical features should include a test report on what browsers support the technology.
+- browserTest       ~ Articles that includes technical features should include a test report on what browsers support the technology.
 This renders it.
 - mobileBiblio      ~ CSS feature to style the list of external links at the end of the article, when using a phone.
-- adjacentGroup     ~ CSS container for the related content same-site links, appears at the end of the article.

-- articleHeader     ~ CSS to build the document headers
-- allButtons        ~ a container for all the external links and the article meta data,
-- bibbles           ~ TO_BE_RENAMED ~ the button-bar for social media,

-- sharemenu         ~ TO_BE_REFACTORED ~ for mobile only ~ the above SM links, but optimised for mobile,
-- mobilePopup       ~ the container for shareMenu

 - lotsOfWords       ~ a full-width block
 - quiteWide         ~ a 70em / 1120px block